Creative Practice and Embodied Knowledge

 This workshop is open to anyone curious to engage in movement explorations and with choreographic ideas.
 There is no need for formal dance training.
 It will be playful.
 We will walk, stand in stillness, and move as we like.
 We will notice what emerges from our moving together and alongside, and share some of this with one another.

-The session will be practical but there will also make space for reflection and conversation.
+The session will be practical but there will also be space for reflection and conversation.

 This research project raises intriguing questions: How do we navigate and embrace changes in our lives?
 How can we flow through life’s twists and turns with grace and resilience?
 How do body memories influence the process of creating technology-involved dance compositions?